jvaettoe/coderefinerry-recipe-2023/README.md

 # Guacamole recipe

 Used in teaching Git.
-Making some changes for exercises.
+Making (some) changes for exercises.
+Making some more changes.